Employment Law

 - Names and contact information of witnesses.

-The DFEH prepares complaint forms for you to sign if they believe your employer violated state violated anti-discrimination laws.
+The DFEH prepares complaint forms for you to sign if it believes your employer violated state anti-discrimination laws.
 Once you sign and return the DFEH complaint forms, the state agency delivers the complaint to your employer.
 The DFEH can then begin the investigation and resolution process.
+An investigation and resolution of your case could take several months and could include interviews, mediation sessions, and requests for documentation.

 Filing a Lawsuit

 Some wronged employees obtain justice through the court system.
-But an employee cannot file a discrimination lawsuit until they receive a right-to-sue notice from the EEOC or DFEH.
+However, an employee cannot file a discrimination lawsuit until they receive a right-to-sue notice from the EEOC or DFEH.

 As you can see, navigating employment complaints is often complicated and emotionally draining.
 It is best to hire an experienced attorney immediately to advocate for you and preserve your rights.